-- 1. Collared knit button polo style shirts or dress style buttoned shirts/blouses/turtlenecks. - 2.
-Shirts must be long or short sleeved. - 3.
-Shirts, blouses or turtlenecks must be tucked in at all times and must remain tucked in to cover the stomach and back when arms are raised and when seated. - 4.
-Shirts must be tucked in so that belt shows. - 5.
-Shirt must be appropriately sized in the shoulders, sleeves and length. - 6.
-Layering is acceptable but undershirts must be in approved CISD colors. - 7.
-All button except the top two must be buttoned. - 8.
-Sweaters, sweatshirts and hoodies must be in CISD approved shirt colors. - 9.
+- 1. Tiger spirit shirts can be worn daily in approved standardized dress code colors, as can collared shirts in approved standardized dress code colors.
+Those colors include solid colors of blue (light, royal or navy), yellow (light and gold), white, black or gray. - 2.
+Shirts do not have to be tucked in.. - 3.
+Shirt must be appropriately sized in the shoulders, sleeves and length. - 4.
+Layering is acceptable but undershirts must be in approved CISD colors. - 5.
+All button except the top two must be buttoned. - 6.
+Sweaters, sweatshirts and turtlenecks must be in CISD approved shirt colors. - 7.
 Sweaters and sweater vests do not have to be tucked in as long as they have a fitted waist band and are worn over a CISD approved top.